microsoft/scitt-ccf-ledger/docs/reproducibility.md

 ### Extract measurements

-The quote contains the attestation report that has the necessary measurements. `Measurement` will have the launch measurement of the guest virtual machine (aka utility VM or UVM) which was used to run the container. `Host data` will have the security policy measurement which was used to make sure no other container was launched except the one you are inspecting, it will contain container image layer hashes.
+The quote contains the attestation report that has the measurements. `Measurement` will have the launch measurement of the guest virtual machine (aka utility VM or UVM) which was used to run the container. `Host data` will have the security policy measurement.

 - Decode the report and save it to a file: